NkolasN/CryptoAlgorithms/README.md

 # CryptoAlgorithms

-A toy implementation of the RC4 stream cipher.
+A toy implementation of the (now insesure) RC4 stream cipher.